 Wendy O’Connor & Mikayla Mericle

-Wendy O’Connor and Mikayla Mericle are your Major Advisors in the School of Biological Sciences (SBS).
-They are familiar with your degree requirements and the faculty in SBS.
-Your major advisors are excellent sources for you throughout your time at the University of Nebraska-Lincoln (UNL).
-Wendy and Mikayla are here to help you!
+Wendy O’Connor and Mikayla Mericle are your assigned Major Advisors in the School of Biological Sciences (SBS).
+Along with helping you choose classes right for you, Wendy and Mikayla will also help you:

 - Navigate degree requirements and ACE requirements